wesleycamargo/azure-docs.pt-br/articles/storsimple/storsimple-install-update-3.md

 [!INCLUDE [storsimple-preparing-for-update](../../includes/storsimple-preparing-for-updates.md)]

-## Instalar a Atualização 3 por meio do portal clássico do Azure
+## <a name="install-update-3-via-the-azure-classic-portal"></a>Instalar a Atualização 3 por meio do portal clássico do Azure
 Realize as etapas a seguir para atualizar seu dispositivo para a [Atualização 3](storsimple-update3-release-notes.md).

 > [!NOTE]